Saymanning/Pewlett-Hackard-Analysis/README.md

 - It was discovered that there were duplicate entries for some employees due to employees having switched titles over the years.
 - Using the DISTINCT ON statement, the first occurence of the employee number for each set of rows definds by the ON () clause was retrieved to eliminate the duplicates.
+- A new table," Unique Titles" was then created.

+DISTINCT ON Statement:

 <img width="320" alt="Dinstinct_ON" src="https://user-images.githubusercontent.com/78699465/114274723-d254be00-99ed-11eb-8b82-797cda873519.png">

-- A new table," Unique Titles" was then created.

 Data Output Sample - Unique Titles Table: